Premier Inn, Britannia and Mercure - best and worst UK hotels ranked

 It is the ninth consecutive year Britannia has come last in the annual survey by consumer group Which?.

-The chain has 61 hotels across Britain, including Liverpool’s Adelphi Hotel and Scarborough’s Grand Hotel, and received an average customer score of only 49%.
+The chain has 61 hotels across Britain, including Liverpool’s Adelphi Hotel and Scarborough’s Grand Hotel, and received an average customer score of only 49 per cent.

-Over half (51%) of Britannia guests surveyed said they ran into a problem during their stay, with cleanliness being the most common issue.
+Over half (51 per cent) of Britannia guests surveyed said they ran into a problem during their stay, with cleanliness being the most common issue.

 The chain was rated one star out of five for bathrooms, and two stars for seven other categories such as cleanliness, customer service and value for money.